New Mexico State Aggies

 The New Mexico State University teams are called the Aggies, a nickname derived from the university's agricultural beginnings.
 The mascot is known as "Pistol Pete".
 NMSU's colors are crimson and white.
 Since 2023 the Aggies have competed in Conference USA in all men's and women's sports.
 New Mexico State sponsors six men's and ten women's teams in NCAA sanctioned sports.
-The athletic director Mario Moccia, who had held the position since January 2015, was fired in January 2025 following an investigation into scandals during the 2022-23 NMSU men's basketball season.
-Amber Burdge, one of NMSU's deputy athletic directors, is his temporary replacement.
+Joe Fields serves as NMSU's athletic director after taking charge on October 8, 2025.

 Nickname

 The "Aggies" nickname derives from the university's agricultural roots and status as a land grant institution.
 Prior to 2000 the women's intercollegiate athletic teams were known as the Roadrunners, placing NMSU among the handful of NCAA Division I schools which had separate nicknames and mascots for its men's and women's programs.
 By the late 1990s sentiment began to grow for the university to adopt a single, uniform mascot for all its athletic teams, and during the 1999–2000 academic year the school's female student athletes voted to adopt the "Aggies" moniker.
 NMSU's women's teams officially became the Aggies at the start of the 2000–2001 academic year.